-Redemption period for abandoned homes.
-If the property has been abandoned (left vacant), the purchaser can ask the court to reduce the redemption period to two years after the sale date (35 Ill.
+If the property is abandoned (left vacant), the purchaser can ask the court to reduce the redemption period to two years after the sale date.
+(35 Ill.
 Comp.
 Stat.
 Ann. § 200/21-350).

-Extended redemption period.
-The purchaser from the tax sale can choose to extend the redemption period up to three years after the sale (35 Ill.
+The purchaser from the tax sale can choose to extend the redemption period up to three years after the sale.
+(35 Ill.
 Comp.
 Stat.
 Ann. § 200/21-385).
-If the period of redemption is extended, you must redeem on or before the extended redemption date (35 Ill.
+If the period of redemption is extended, you must redeem on or before the extended redemption date.
+(35 Ill.
 Comp.
 Stat.
 Ann. § 200/21-350).

-In order to redeem the home, you'll have to pay (among other amounts):
+To redeem the home, you'll have to pay various amounts, including:

 Even though Illinois law gives you some time after a tax sale to redeem your home, it is usually smart to take action before you become delinquent in paying your property taxes to make them more affordable.
-For example, you could:
+You could, for instance: